depressed-pho/mcpe-neutralism-addon/README.md

 ## Known issues
-* Guardians cannot be made neutral.
+* Guardians and Elder Guardians cannot be made neutral.
 They act strangely when `minecraft:behavior.hurt_by_target` is applied.

 ## How to build